Functional It\^{o} calculus and stochastic integral representation of martingales: Martingale representation formulas

-If $Y$ admits a representation $Y(t)=F_t(X_t,A_t)$ where $F \in \mathbb{C}^{1,2}_b$, we obtain the following stochastic integral representation for $Y$ in terms of its derivative $\nabla_XY$ with respect to $X$: \begin{theorem} If $Y(t)=F_t(X_t,A_t)$ for some functional $F \in \mathbb{C}^{1,2}_b$, then: \ba Y(T) = Y(0) + \int_0^T \nabla_xF_t(X_t,A_t) dX(t)= Y(0) + \int_0^T \nabla_XY.dX \ea \end{theorem} Note that regularity assumptions are not on $H=Y(T)$ but on the functionals $Y(t)=E[H|\mathcal{F}_t],t<T$, which is typically more regular than $H$ itself. \begin{proof} Theorem \ref{ito.theorem} implies that for $t \in[0, T)$: \ba Y(t)=[\int_0^t {\mathcal D}_uF(X_u,A_u)du + \frac{1}{2} \int_0^t {\rm tr}[{}^t\nabla^2_xF_u(X_u,A_u)d[X](u)] \nonumber \\ +\int_0^t \nabla_xF_u(X_u,A_u)dX(u) \ea Given the regularity assumptions on $F$, the first term in this sum is a continuous process with finite variation while the second is a continuous local martingale.
+Note that regularity assumptions are not on $H=Y(T)$, but on the martingale $Y(t)=E[H|\mathcal{F}_t],t<T$, which is typically more regular than $H$ itself. \begin{pf} Theorem~\ref{ito.theorem} implies that for $t \in[0, T)$,

+Given the regularity assumptions on $F$, the first term in this sum is a continuous process with finite variation, while the second is a continuous local martingale.
 However, $Y$ is a martingale and its decomposition as sum of a finite variation process and a local martingale is unique \cite{revuzyor}.
-Hence the first term is 0 and: $Y(t)=\int_0^t F_u(X_u,A_u)dX_u$.
-Since $F\in\mathbb{C}^{0,0}_l([0,T])$ $Y(t)$ has limit $F_T(X_T,A_T)$ as $t \rightarrow T$, so the stochastic integral also converges. \end{proof}
+Hence the first term is 0, and $Y(t)=\int_0^t F_u(X_u,A_u)\,dX_u$.
+Since $F\in\mathbb{C}^{0,0}_l([0,T])$ $Y(t)$ has limit $F_T(X_T,A_T)$ as $t \rightarrow T$, so the stochastic integral also converges. \end{pf}